Objectives of the service

-The vision for the services is to provide users with accurate information about what is happening or has happened, and which is the status of the vegetation (trees, shrubs) along the thousands of kilometres of their power network.
+The vision for the services is to provide users with accurate information about what is happening or has happened, and the status of the vegetation in the ROW of the high voltage power lines.

 The three services aiming to address the needs of the TSOs are:

-Vegetation Management: large scale monitoring and prioritisation support for vegetation management (e.g., pruning, clipping) in the ROW;
+Vegetation Management: large scale monitoring and prioritisation support for vegetation management activities (e.g., pruning, clipping) in the ROW.

-Change Detection: automatic detection and alert of anomalies (e.g., man-made objects, disposal of vegetation) in the ROW;
+Change Detection: detection and alert of anomalies (e.g., man-made objects, disposal of vegetation) in the ROW.

 Disaster Management: fast provision (few days) of geospatial information in support of post-disaster management activities, immediately following a disaster impacting the energy network infrastructure.